 You know the expression (and the feeling!) ‚to be in a flow’ – when you lose a track of time and just do your thing.
-In yoga these flows can be just as pleasant, especially if you don’t enjoy staying in one pose for long that much.
-There are Sun Salutations to begin with, followed by nice and energetic sequences of poses – they’re called vinyasas – flows.
+In yoga these flows can be just as pleasant, and what’s more – rejuvenating.
+There are Sun Salutations to begin with, followed by nice and energetic sequences of poses – they’re exactly that: vinyasas – meaning flows.

 Vinyasa yoga is a style for those who enjoy the feel of flow: the sequence of postures that come one after another in dynamic coordination with deepened breaths.
 Breathing is a key here – when you find your rhythm, it’s guiding you, it’s your anchor and compass.